Kaniwani/kw-backend/README.md

 18. Ctrl + alt + r one last time.
 Type in the command **runserver --noreload**

 If all went well, it will start a server at 127.0.0.1:8000

+#### Frontend
+Since we're using Node, life is wonderful.
+Here are all the tools you need.

+1. Node.js [Get it here] (https://nodejs.org/en/)
+2. NPM (installed with Node, huzzah) (does this step even count?)
+3. Open a terminal, navigate to the frontend folder, and run `npm install`
+4. Once deps installed, run `gulp` to start dev server + styleguide

+More detailed information in /_front-end/README.MD